benericsi/groovin/README.md

-# Getting Started with Create React App
+# Disclaimer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my university thesis project.
+For personal use only!

 ## Available Scripts